How to Measure a Roof with Google Earth

 Desktop/laptop users can click on the images to enlarge them.

-(Keep in mind that this is only usefully accurate for low-slope or "flat" roofs.
-For help with sloped roofs, see here.
-And even "flat roofs" usually have a little bit of a slope, so you might want to use a roof pitch multiplier once you have your area figured out.)
+And even "flat roofs" usually have a little bit of a slope, so you might want to use a roof pitch multiplier once you have your area figured out.

 This will put a pin on the location and the image field will zoom to the location and center itself on the pin so that you can see your roof: